kammitama5/kammitama5.github.io/_posts/2017-12-3-Sunday-December-3rd.md

 ## Afterwards

 - I had an informal interview.
 I then had some time to grab dinner!
-  They were busy, and the server felt badly becuase one of their servers was drunk (!!), so she threw in some butterscotch pudding.
+  They were busy, and the server felt badly because one of their servers was drunk (!!), so she threw in some butterscotch pudding.
 That made me happy! :)